USEPA/webcms/.gitlab/SECURITY_SCANNING_TROUBLESHOOTING.md

 ## What Broke

-I was trying to keep security scanning restricted to the `live` branch while still using GitLab's built-in templates:
+I was trying to keep security scanning restricted to the `staging` branch while still using GitLab's built-in templates:

 - `Jobs/SAST.gitlab-ci.yml`
 - `Jobs/Dependency-Scanning.gitlab-ci.yml`